 (1) The billing units, service codes, and payment rates for homemaker/personal care are contained in appendix A to this rule.
 Payment rates include an adjustment based on the county cost-of-doing-business category.
 The cost-of-doing-business category for an individual is the category assigned to the county in which the service is actually provided for the preponderance of time.
 The cost-of-doing-business categories are contained in appendix B to this rule.

-(2) Payment rates for homemaker/personal care are established separately for services provided by independent providers and services provided through agency providers.
+(2) Payment rates for homemaker/personal care are established separately for services provided by independent providers and services provided by agency providers.

-(3) The base rate paid to a provider of homemaker/personal care shall be adjusted to reflect the number of individuals sharing services.
+(3) Payment rates for homemaker/personal care shall be adjusted to reflect the number of individuals being served and the number of people providing services.

-(a) If two individuals receive service from one staff member, the base rate shall be one hundred seven per cent of the base rate for one-to-one service.
-If three individuals share the service, the base rate shall be one hundred seventeen per cent of the base rate of one-to-one service.
-If four or more individuals share the service, the base rate shall be one hundred thirty per cent of the base rate for one-to-one service.
+(a) When two individuals are being served by one person, the base rate shall be one hundred seven per cent of the base rate for one-to-one service.
+When three individuals are being served by one person, the base rate shall be one hundred seventeen per cent of the base rate for one-to-one service.
+When four or more individuals are being served by one person, the base rate shall be one hundred thirty per cent of the base rate for one-to-one service.

-(b) The base rate established is divided by the number of individuals sharing the service to determine the rate paid per individual.
+(b) The base rate is divided by the number of individuals being served to determine the rate apportioned to each individual.

-(a) The behavior support rate modification is applicable to routine homemaker/personal care only and shall be paid during all times when routine homemaker/personal care is provided to an individual who qualifies for the modification.
-The amount of the behavior support rate modification for each fifteen-minute billing unit of service is contained in appendix A to this rule.
+(a) The behavioral support rate modification is applicable to routine homemaker/personal care only and shall be paid during all times when routine homemaker/personal care is provided to an individual who qualifies for the modification.
+The amount of the behavioral support rate modification for each fifteen-minute billing unit of service is contained in appendix A to this rule.

-(i) The purpose of the behavior support rate modification is to provide funding for the implementation of behavior support plans by staff who have the level of training necessary to implement the plans and who are working under the direction of licensed or certified personnel or other professionals who have specialized training or experience implementing behavior support plans.
+(i) The purpose of the behavioral support rate modification is to provide funding for the implementation of behavioral support strategies by staff who have the level of training necessary to implement the strategies.

-(ii) In order for an individual to receive the behavior support rate modification, the following conditions shall be met:
+(ii) In order for an individual to receive the behavioral support rate modification, the following conditions shall be met:

 (a) The individual has been assessed within the last twelve months to present a danger to self or others or have the potential to present a danger to self or others; and

-(b) A behavior support plan that is a component of the individual service plan has been developed in accordance with the requirements in rules established by the department; and
+(b) A behavioral support strategy that is a component of the individual service plan has been developed in accordance with the requirements in rules established by the department; and

-(i) Has a response of "yes" to at least four items in question thirty-two of the behavior domain of the Ohio developmental disabilities profile; or
+(i) Has a response of "yes" to at least four items in question thirty-two of the behavioral domain of the Ohio developmental disabilities profile; or

 (ii) Requires a structured environment that, if removed, will result in the individual's engagement in behavior destructive to self or others.